"Sizing" up the Black Bear

 Average weights for adult bears in Florida range from 250 to 450 pounds for males and 125 to 250 pounds for females.

-- The record weight for a female bear is 383 pounds, found on the side of a road in January 2007 in Liberty County.
+- The largest female bear found in Florida was 400 pounds, found on the side of a road (killed by a vehicle strike) in January 2007 in Liberty County.

 Bears that habitually feed on human-supplied foods such as garbage and wildlife feed or pet food can become abnormally large because of the high number of calories found in these food sources.